 - For each job write up to six bullet points that describe what you did.
-Liven them up by starting them with CV action verbs like coordinated, strengthened and promoted.
+Liven them up by starting them with action verbs like coordinated, strengthened and promoted.

 - Then turn them into a well-executed marketing pitch by adding in numbered achievements and a solid structure that makes use of accomplishment statements.

 - And make sure your work experience section is carefully targetted to the role you’re applying for.
 Make sure you’ve addressed as many of the job requirements as possible.

 Your education section is more important when you’re early in your career.
 But that doesn’t mean that more experienced candidates can neglect it.
 All CVs need to contain an education section.
 Here’s how to write it.